Vhaeraun - extensive info

 This spell manifests as a dark shadow that flits about the spellcaster

-for a few moments before coalescing into a half-mask of black velvet on
+for a few moments before coalescing into a half-mask of black velvet

 the spellcaster's face.
 Vhaeraun's dark embrace lasts for at most 1